cybozu-go/moco/docs/crd_mysql_backup_schedule.md

 `MySQLBackupSchedule` is a custom resource definition (CRD) that represents a full dump & binlog scheduling.

-`MySQLBackupSchedule` creates `CronJob` which collects binlog and then rotate dump.
+`MySQLBackupSchedule` creates `CronJob` that rotates binlog and then creates a full dump of the database.

 | Field        | Type                                                    | Description                                          |
 | ------------ | ------------------------------------------------------- | ---------------------------------------------------- |